reframejs/reframe/docs/overview.template.md

    <br/>
    Some pages are DOM-static, some DOM-dynamic, some HTML-static, and some HTML-dynamic.
    <br/>
-   That way you can create couple of pages with interactive views while the rest of your app is non-interactive.
+   That way you can create couple of pages that have interactive views while the rest of your app is non-interactive.
    Non-interactive views are considerably easier to implement and usually perform better.
    Hybrid apps allow the approach "Whenever possible, implement features with non-interative views".
    <br/>
    Opt-in by setting `htmlStatic: true` / `domStatic: true` to some of your page configs.

+In short:

-> With Reframe you can create dynamics apps, static apps, and hybrid apps.
+> You can create static apps, dynamic apps, and hybrid apps.

-Changing the type of your app is merely a matter of adding/removing `htmlStatic: true`/`domStatic: true` to your page configs.
+Changing the type of your app is merely a matter of adding/removing `htmlStatic: true` / `domStatic: true` to your page configs.

-> With Reframe you can start writing your app and only later decide the type of your app.
+> You can start writing your app and only later decide the type of your app.

+To sum up,
+Reframe is **easy**, **universal** (you can create any type of web app), and **ejectable**.

 <br/>